LogoFlexColorScheme

 The neutral palettes are also using the same key color as input, but with very low chroma, 4 for the neutral palette and 8 for the neutral variant palette.
 This will create neutral surface colors that contain a hint of the key (primary) color in the surfaces as well.
 This is similar in concept to the primary color surface blends that FlexColorScheme has used since version 1.0.
 In the Surface Blends chapter below, we see that surface blends can optionally also be used when using seed generated ColorSchemes.
 Many of the example screenshots above already did so.

-FlexColorScheme, would not be "flex" if it would not let us modify this too.
-We can define custom parameters for the key colors, that define the chroma limits.
+FlexColorScheme would not be "flex" if it did not allow us to modify chroma as well.
+We can define custom parameters for all key colors that define their chroma limits.
 Using them can modify the limits for the input colors when we generate their tonal palettes.
 We can lock it to a given value, or we can let it use whatever chroma it has, or we can say it can use whatever chroma it has, as long as it is over a certain limit.
 This is useful because if the chroma is very low in the input key color, we basically get an almost greyscale tonal palette, like the neutral tonal palette colors.

 With the FlexTones API you can define these limits as desired for the tonal palette generation.
 We don't have to limit the design to the default parameters used by ColorScheme.fromSeed.
 We can tweak them, but still use the same algorithm and principles, but tuned to fit our design goals, while still benefiting from these marvelous color generation algorithms.

 We can do even more than this, we can also modify the mapping of which tone is used for what color in the ColorScheme from the generated Tonal Palettes, as long as it is from the source palette intended for the target color in the ColorScheme.
-Not all tones are useful, but for some use cases and design goals, you can very well go up or down a tone, for some colors in the ColorScheme mapping.
-This can give you a stronger more contrasty look or an even more muted one than the Material 3 default design.
+Not all tones are useful, but for some use cases and design goals, you can very well go up or down a tone value for some colors in the ColorScheme mapping.
+This can give you a stronger, more contrasty look or an even more muted one than the Material-3 default design.

 Tweet surface blends 2020